pal1001p/Guitar-Song-Simplifier-App/README.md

 # Guitar-Song-Simplifier-Base-Template
-A WIP repo for the (base React temaplate) full-stack app of a personal project for simplifying guitar songs.
+A WIP repo for the full-stack app of a personal project for simplifying guitar songs.